 At the end of our fundraising campaign in February, we allocate funds for each partner organization based on the total incoming donations, and communicate to our partners the number of students we can support.
-Once we agree on the number of students and type of scholarship (full or partial), the Foundation and the partner school sign a contract, and we transfer the funds.
-The contract is a critical part of the Bamyan Foundation’s work, because it obligates the partner schools not just to meet our financial reporting and accountability standards, but also to provide us with progress reports about the students.
-The parter school provide the students' report cards after both mid-year and final exams, so the Foundation is able to ensure that the scholarship recipients complete the academic year and advance to the next grade, or if they’re seniors, that they graduate.
+Once we agree on the number of students and type of scholarship (full or partial), the Foundation and the partner school sign a memorandum of understanding (MoU), and we transfer the funds.
+The MoU and associated addendum are critical part of the Bamyan Foundation’s work, because it obligates the partner schools not only to meet our financial reporting and accountability requirements, but also to provide us quarterly reports about the students.
+Further, the partner schools provide the students' report cards after both mid-year and final exams, so the Foundation is able to ensure that the scholarship recipients complete the academic year and advance to the next grade, or if they’re seniors, that they graduate.

 As these efforts gain momentum, we envision a growing reach both in institutions Bamyan Foundation can partner with and the number of students who can pursue an education and thus dramatically alter the trajectory of their lives.
 As the success of these interventions is demonstrated in future years, we will continue to cultivate relationships with funders at the foundation and individual level, resulting in scholars who are affiliated with the organizations who support them.